 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|

-A couple of examples of other similar scam pages are "Dear YouTube user, Congratulations!", "Congratulations Walmart shopper!" and "Dear Chrome User, Congratulations!".
-Most of these websites are designed to deceive visitors into providing various information so they could receive some prize, gift, and so on.
-Quite often people who trust such pages become victims of identity theft, lose money, and experience other problems.
-It is common that browser open pages of this kind because some installed PUA makes them to.
+Some examples of other similar scam pages include "Dear YouTube user, Congratulations!", "Congratulations Walmart shopper!" and "Dear Chrome User, Congratulations!".
+Most of these websites attempt to deceive visitors into providing information so that they can supposedly receive a prize, gift, and so on.

 How did potentially unwanted applications install on my computer?

-Text presented in "Dear user, congratulations!" main page:
+Text presented on the "Dear user, congratulations!" main web page: